-Recently, Liz Raad was presenting at Pause Fest Digital Business Conference in Melbourne with Blake Hutchison, who is the new CEO of Flippa.
+Recently, Liz Raad was presenting atin Melbourne with Blake Hutchison, who is the new CEO of Flippa.
 Since Blake started five months ago, you have probably noticed some changes on the Flippa platform.

 So we took some time out with Blake to chat to him about the changes they have made, and are going to make in the future.
 This is actually quite exciting, because it adds a level of security for both buyers and sellers when it comes to selling websites.

 Flippa is now a website buying and selling marketplace that ensures all its listings are real businesses, sold by real people.
 As buyers, we now have a lot more security in our purchases, and better-quality websites delivered to market.
 Let’s find out more, as Matt runs through these changes with Blake.

 Matt: Hi everyone.
 It’s Matt Raad here and I’m really excited about having Blake Hutchison with me, the new CEO of Flippa.
 The reason I wanted to do this interview, is because Blake’s just been presenting at Pause Fest in Melbourne with Liz, and they were talking about some of the new changes that’s been implemented at Flippa.

 Matt: And while I was sitting there listening, I was thinking to myself, “It is really important for our audience members to learn this”.
 Because in the past we’ve always taught – when people come onto the Flippa platform, it’s a great way to learn how to buy websites, and you can start out buying website for under $200.

 Now, some of you may have noticed there’s been some big changes.
 So, Blake you’ve made some massive changes in just four or five months being at Flippa?